nmhp16/2024-CS151-07-Game_Manager/README.md

     - **Snake**: Play the classic Snake game with real-time snake movement.

 - **Viewing High Scores**:
-  - The Main Menu will display the top 5 high scores for both Blackjack and Snake games.
+  - The Main Menu will display the top 5 scores for Blackjack and Snake games.
 These scores are stored in `high_scores.txt` and updated after each game.

 ### 3. Playing Blackjack

 - **Game Flow**:
-  - Blackjack is played with a human player and three automated characters (dealer and two other players).
+  - Blackjack is played with a human player and three automated characters (a dealer and two other players).
   - The game will prompt you to place a bet before starting the round.
   - You will receive two cards and can choose to **Hit** (draw another card) or **Stand** (keep your current cards).
   - The goal is to get as close to 21 points as possible without exceeding it.